timothymhowe/timothymhowe.com/README.md

 # timothymhowe.com
-Contained herein is the HTML/CSS for http://timothymhowe.com
+Contained herein is the source for http://timothymhowe.com